 On other systems you can follow the instructions found at the following locations:

 You will also need to implement the following to be able to run docker without sudo:

 After completing these post install tasks please reset your computer.

 Before continuing please verify that you can run docker run hello-world in a terminal.

-To retrieve files from bitbucket you will need git installed by running the following:
+To retrieve files from github you will need git installed by running the following:

 sudo apt install git